- ABA Groups

 - About Us

-Descent-based, or hereditary, slavery continues to be practiced in northern Mali.
-As part of a two-year U.S. Department of State-funded program, the ABA Rule of Law Initiative (ABA ROLI) is working to combat descent-based slavery through legal aid, community outreach, training for legal professionals and reintegration efforts for former slaves.
+Due to unequal social, cultural and economic inter-ethnic relationships, descent-based slavery persists in northern Mali.
+Since September 2010, as part of a U.S. Department of State’s Bureau of Democracy, Human Rights and Labor-funded program, the ABA Rule of Law Initiative (ABA ROLI) has partnered with leading Malian anti-slavery organization Temedt to combat descent-based slavery through legal aid, legislative reform, and social and economic assistance for former slaves.

-Malian women face a number of obstacles in realizing their legal rights, from the high cost of legal services to the stigma attached to bringing legal cases against family or community members.
-The ABA Rule of Law Initiative (ABA ROLI) is working with L’Association des Juristes Maliennes (AJM) to examine the obstacles to women’s access to justice and to recommend reforms to address them.
-Utilizing ABA ROLI’s Access to Justice Assessment Tool, AJM is compiling an assessment of access to justice for women, focusing on cases of domestic violence, unfair inheritance and divorce.
-AJM has interviewed a wide range of justice sector actors and community members, and their report will be presented to the Ministry of Justice at an ABA ROLI-organized strategic planning conference in Fall 2011.
+Malian women face a number of obstacles in realizing their legal rights, from the high cost of accessing legal services to the stigma attached to bringing legal cases against family or community members.
+In 2011, the ABA Rule of Law Initiative (ABA ROLI) partnered with L’Association des Juristes Maliennes (AJM) to examine obstacles to women’s access to justice and to recommend legal and social reforms to address them.
+Utilizing ABA ROLI’s Access to Justice Assessment Tool, AJM studied women’s access to justice, focusing on domestic-violence, inheritance and divorce cases.
+AJM interviewed a wide range of justice sector actors and community members, and ultimately presented its final report and recommendations in Bamako and in Washington D.C. in March 2012.
+The report is available here.